 - If you take that, they might be willing to settle the case.

-- Typically they will want to convey you software (through a valid reseller) whether you want or need it, and this is a general price to settle that they may (or may not) offer.
+- Typically they will want to convey your software (through a valid reseller) whether you want or need it, and this is a general price to settle that they may (or may not) offer.

-- Upon paying for valid software, they will send you their standard release, (but which you should have a copyright infringement defense attorney review as some changes and additions may need to be made to best protect your rights.
+- Upon paying for valid software, they will send you their standard release, (but you should have a copyright infringement defense attorney review as some changes and additions may need to be made to best protect your rights.

 - If you still do not want to settle going this route, we can discuss whether you may want to assert your legal defenses and litigate the case or possibly go on the offensive by seeking Declaratory Judgement.

 1. Thread dealing with costs of CNC software

 5. VIDEO – how to respond to software demand letters with BSA

 If you are facing a software audit or have received an infringement demand letter or notice of subpoena (which means you have been sued).
 Don't stress out; call us to discuss your situation with a software infringement defense lawyer.